 We’ll take a look at each of these steps in detail.
-Throughout the process, we will analyze the strategies our e-shop uses to nudge you toward purchase, and explain how and why they work according to marketing psychology.
+Throughout the process, we'll also analyze the strategies our e-shop uses to nudge you toward purchase, and explain how and why they work according to consumer psychology.

 Let’s get shopping.

 Welcome.
 You just landed on the e-shop’s homepage.
 Most likely, your search engine has taken you to the e-shop’s landing page for your home country.

 Though Fresh Electronics is a global company, the first thing you see is a landing page tailored to your country, including reviews from customers in the local language.
 Even if it’s your first time on Fresh Electronics' site, you won’t find it hard to trust its offerings if you see positive reviews from like-minded consumers.